Noah-Bakr/Train-Simulator-CLI/README.md

 ---

+## Main Menu

+![readme-images/Main-Menu.png]

+---

 ## Features

 * **Line Simulation**: Simulates the Pakenham line from Flinders Street to Pakenham, including intermediate stations.
 * **Train Configuration**: Create and delete train carriages, toggle direction and train line of choice.
-* **Station Configuration**: Edit the passenger demend for each platform. for each time session of the day, add or rem,aove station platforms.
+* **Station Configuration**: Edit the passenger demend for each platform. for each time session of the day, add or remove station platforms.
 * **Passenger Data**: Read and parse CSV files containing historical passenger counts per station, per hour.
 * **Custom Schedules**: Define time session, each with their own data.
 * **Real-time Statistics**: Display on-demand stats such as CO2 Emissions (overall and specific to train sections (locomotives/carriages)), passengers left behind, total passengers carried, and the number of complaints.